adarshvardhansingh/Codeforces/README.md

 # Codeforces
-This Repository conntains solutions of codeforces problems in C++.
+This Repository contains solutions of Codeforces problems in C++.